 - Pushing Boundaries.
 It is fundamentally human to push our boundaries.
 Pushing these boundaries results in discoveries that have led to new technologies, medicine, and procedures to prolong life and the quality of that life, among other accomplishments.
 Without humans pushing boundaries, we wouldn’t be living in the 21st century with the modern conveniences that many of us enjoy.

-10 Fun Facts for World Space Week
+Fun Facts About Space

 - Water ice has been found throughout the solar system.
 Though water ice was once considered a rare find in space, it has been spotted on the moon, in Mercury’s shadowed craters, at Mars’s poles, and in the smaller moons of Jupiter and Saturn.